apache/nifi-minifi-cpp/README.md

   * 3.0 or greater
 * flex
   * 2.5 or greater

+##### External Projects

+The following utilities are needed to build external projects, when bundled versions of LibreSSL, cURL, or zlib are used:

+* patch
+* autoconf
+* automake
+* libtool

 **NOTE** if Lua support is enabled, then a C++ compiler with support for c++-14 must be used.
 If using GCC, version 6.x or greater is recommended.